 I have worked both in academia (USA, India, Mexico) and in industry (TRW, Perkin Elmer and United technologies).
 I have recently published a book, "Causal Physics: Photon Model by Non-Interaction of Waves", CRC/ Taylor & Francis, 2014.
-The book revisits all the basic optical phenomena by incorporating the universal property that waves by themselves do not interact (interfere) with each other in the absence of interacting material medium.
-The Superposition Effects (fringes) due to multiple beams of waves or particles, become manifest only as physical transformations in detector arrays; when when simultaneously stimulated by all the beams.
+The book revisits all the basic optical phenomena by incorporating the universal property that waves by themselves do not interact (interfere) with each other in the absence of an interacting material medium.
+The Superposition Effects (fringes) due to multiple beams of waves or particles become manifest only as physical transformations in detector arrays; when simultaneously stimulated by all the beams.
 Thus, measurable Superposition Effects are Causal & Local.
-This Non-Interaction of Waves, or NIW-property was underscored by the father of wave propagation, Christian Huygens; which is the basis of Huygens' Principle; which we have been neglecting for over three centuries.
+This Non-Interaction of Waves or NIW-property was underscored by the father of wave propagation, Christian Huygens; which is the basis of Huygens' Principle; which we have been neglecting for over three centuries.
 This principle eventually evolved into Huygens-Fresnel Diffraction Integral; which is at the core of analyzing almost all optical phenomena.
-An explicit recognition of the NIW-property removes a large number of prevalent contradictory hypotheses, both in classical and in quantum optics, including wave-particle duality.
+Explicit recognition of the NIW-property removes a large number of prevalent contradictory hypotheses, both in classical and in quantum optics, including wave-particle duality.

 at SPIE Annual meetings.